cardano-foundation/CIPs/CIP-XXXX/README.md

 At a high level, Role registration will collect the following data:

-1. An [optional list](#x509-certificate-lists) of DER format x509 certificates.
+1. An [optional list](#x509-certificate-lists) of DER format X.509 certificates.
 2. An [optional list](#x509-certificate-lists) of [CBOR Encoded X.509 Certificates][C509]
 3. An [optional list](#simple-public-keys) list of tagged simple public keys.
 4. An [optional certificate revocation](#certificate-revocation-list) set.
 5. An [optional set](#role-definitions) of role registration data.
 6. An [optional list](#dapp-specific-registration-data) of purpose specific data.

-### x509 Certificate Lists
+### X.509 Certificate Lists

 There can be two lists of certificates.
+1. X.509 Certificate
+2. CBOR Encoded X.509 Certificate (C509)
 They are functionally identical and differ only in the format of the certificate itself.

-DER Format certificates are used when the only certificate source is a legacy off-chain certificate.
+*DER Format certificates* are used when the only certificate source is a legacy off-chain certificate.
-These are not preferred because they can be transcoded into c509 format, and are usually larger than their c509 equivalent.
-However, it is recognized that legacy support for x509 DER format certificates is important, and they are supported.
+While these are supported for legacy purposes, they are not preferred because:
+- They can be converted (or "transcoded") into C509 format.
+- They tend to be larger than their C509 equivalents.

-Preferably all certificates will either be uniquely encoded as c509 encoded certificates, or will be transcoded from a DER format x509 certificate into it's c509 equivalent.
+Preferably all certificates will either be
+- Uniquely encoded as C509 encoded certificates, or
+- Transcoded from a DER format X.509 certificate into its C509 equivalent.

 The certificate lists are unsorted, and are simply a method of publishing a new certificate on-chain.